Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Menus
 -----

+.. _timeline-view-menu:

 View Menu
 ^^^^^^^^^

 The *View Menu* controls what you see, and what it looks like.

 Show Seconds :kbd:`Ctrl-T`
-   Show time in seconds for the *Timeline* and the *Time Cursor* based on the FPS.
+   Whether to show the time in the X-axis and the *Time Cursor* as frames (based on the FPS) or as seconds.
 Lock Time to Other Windows
    ToDo.
 Show Frame Number Indicator
    This will draw the current frame or seconds on the *Time Cursor*.
 Only Keyframes from Selected Channels
    For *Armatures*, this will draw the object keyframes, and the keyframes for the active and selected pose bones.
 Cache
    Show Cache
       Show all enabled types.